-As of December 31, 2011 and 2012, all balances with related parties were unsecured, non-interesting bearing and repayable on demand.
+As of December 31, 2012 and 2013, except for the short-term borrowings from Hanwha International and Hanwha L&C Alabama disclosed in this note, all other balances with related parties were unsecured, non-interesting bearing and repayable on demand.

-25. EMPLOYEE DEFINED CONTRIBUTION PLAN
+26. EMPLOYEE DEFINED CONTRIBUTION PLAN

 Full-time employees of the Company's subsidiaries in the PRC participate in a government-mandated defined contribution plan pursuant to which certain pension benefits, medical care, unemployment insurance, employee housing fund and other welfare benefits are provided to employees.
 Chinese labor regulations require that the PRC subsidiaries of the Company make contributions to the government for these benefits based on about 41% of the employees' salaries on a monthly basis.
 The Group's PRC subsidiaries have no legal obligation for the benefits beyond the contributions made.
-The total amounts for such employee benefits, which were expensed as incurred, were RMB52,369,000, RMB84,493,000 and RMB79,464,000 (US\$12,754,851) for the years ended December 31, 2010, 2011 and 2012, respectively.
+The total amounts for such employee benefits, which were expensed as incurred, were RMB84,493,000, RMB79,464,000 and RMB84,493,000 (US\$13,957,249) for the years ended December 31, 2011, 2012 and 2013, respectively.

-26. SHARE ISSUANCE AND REPURCHASE AGREEMENT
+27. SHARE ISSUANCE AND REPURCHASE AGREEMENT